Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 ```

 ## Code: Chromedriver
 Before starting the script, we have to kick off a Chromedriver session.
-Note, you must put the `chromedriver` executable to a folder listed in your `PATH` variable for Selenium to find it.
+Note, you must put the `chromedriver` executable into a folder listed in your `PATH` variable for Selenium to find it.

 For MacOS users, setting up Chromedriver for Selenium use is a bit tough to do manually.
 But, using homebrew makes it easy.
 ```
 brew install chromedriver
 ```
+If everything is setup correctly, executing the following code will open a Chrome browser and bring up the Google search page.
 ```python
 wd = webdriver.Chrome()
 wd.get("https://google.com")